Journeys Builder Overview

 Best Practices

-• Always test your journey using the Run feature before propagating
+• Always test your journey using the Live Preview feature in a lower environment before propagating

 • Use descriptive comments during propagation for audit clarity